Kayli/logspub/psychology.md

 - cognitive bypassing
   - survival strategy that people learn to avoid their feelings
   - instead of experiencing feelings in the body they are thinking about their feeling

+- spiritual bypassing
+  - resorting to spirituality to avoid difficult or painful emotions or challenges, tended to suppress aspects of their identity and needs and stall their emotional development

+- drama triangle, victim triangle
+  - introduced by stephen karpman
+  - demonstrates how people take on dysfunctional roles to address conflict
+  - roles
+    - hero
+      - poor you, let me take over
+    - villain
+      - who is to blame?
+      - its my/their fault
+      - THEY won't let us
+    - victim
+      - poor me
+      - don't have enough time
+      - there is nothing i can do

+- loving vs romanticizing
+  - loving is actionable
+  - romanticizing is conceptual, fantasizing

 ## grief [^17]